protontypes/open-sustainable-technology/README.md

 - [AutoQC](https://github.com/IQuOD/AutoQC) - A testing suite for automatic quality control checks of subsurface ocean temperature observations.
 - [marineHeatWaves](https://github.com/ecjoliver/marineHeatWaves) - A module for Python which implements the Marine Heatwave definition of Hobday et al. (2016).
 - [heatwaveR](https://github.com/robwschlegel/heatwaveR) - Contains the original functions from the RmarineHeatWaves package that calculate and display marine heatwaves according to the definition of Hobday et al. (2016).

-### Waves and Currents
-- [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualization layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
-- [OpenDrift](https://github.com/OpenDrift/opendrift) - A software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
-- [dorado](https://github.com/passaH2O/dorado) - Simulating passive Lagrangian particle transport over flow-fields from any 2D shallow-water hydrodynamic model using a weighted random walk methodology.
-- [parcels](https://github.com/OceanParcels/parcels) - Can be used to track passive and active particulates such as water, plankton, plastic and fish.
-- [wavespectra](https://github.com/wavespectra/wavespectra) - An open source project for working with ocean wave spectral data.
-- [LESbrary.jl](https://github.com/CliMA/LESbrary.jl) - Generating a library of ocean turbulence large eddy simulation data to train ocean and climate models.

 ### Coastal and Reefs